 CISSP Exam Details and Domains

 The CISSP exam is extensive and crafted to evaluate a candidate's comprehensive knowledge across various security disciplines.
-It spans 3 to 4 hours and, depending on when you take it, consists of 125 to 175 questions.
-The English exam adopts a Computer Adaptive Testing (CAT) format, which tailors question difficulty to the test-takers' ability, while other languages feature a linear format.
+As of April 15, 2024, all language versions of the exam now adopt a Computer Adaptive Testing (CAT) format, which tailors question difficulty to the test-taker's ability.
+It spans up to 3 hours and consists of 100 to 150 questions

-It's offered in several languages, including English, French, German, Japanese, Korean, and Spanish, to support a diverse range of candidates globally.
+It's offered in several languages, including English, Chinese, German, Japanese, Korean, and Spanish, to support a diverse range of candidates globally.
 The CISSP domains, crucial to the exam, are distributed with specific weights:

 CCISO Exam Details and Domains